How do you catch it?

 Immunity doesn't last forever.
 That is why quite a lot of older children and adults get it.

 It is possible to be infectious (able to pass the infection to others) for a maximum of six weeks from when symptoms first start.
 For practical purposes, most people agree that after three weeks it is most unlikely to be passed on.
 But the main reason for having an antibiotic is that at whatever stage the disease is at, after five (possibly three) days after starting the antibiotic, the person can be considered non-infectious and no danger to others.
-It is usual, however, to have an antibiotic for 7 to 14 days.
+It is usual, however, to have an antibiotic for 3 to 7 days depending on the type.

 It is well known that you can have a mild attack of pertussis (whooping cough) without it being obvious what it is, since it will not be different from an "ordinary" viral cough.
-My own observations of whooping cough give me no reason to dispute this fact, but what I have observed is that such cases do not seem to be very infectious, since most people I have studied can identify a probable source from a clear cut case.
+Such cases must have the potential to pass it on.
+My own observations of whooping cough give me no reason to dispute this fact, but what I have observed is that such cases do not seem to be very infectious, since most people I have studied can identify a probable source from a clear cut case.how much protection does immunization give?